 Heartworm Disease in Dogs and Cats

 Heartworm disease affects dogs and less commonly cats throughout the entire United States and throughout many places in the world.
 Heartworm disease is mosquito driven and thrives in warm and temperate climates.
 While originally existing mostly in southern and south-eastern portions of the country, it is believed that cases now originate in all 49 contiguous states.
 In the following article, we will discuss heartworm disease in dogs and cats as well as the testing and treatment options available.

 Heartworms are worms that live in your dog’s pulmonary arteries and heart although migrant heartworms can also be found in other places including the eyes and under the skin.
 Transmission occurs through a mosquito who bites an infected dog, taking a blood meal.
 Inside the mosquito, the microfilariae (baby heartworms), become infectious larvae.
 The next time a mosquito bites a dog, the larvae are passed to the dog and continue developing under the skin.
 Over the next 2-3 months, the larvae begin migrating from under the skin and into the circulatory system.
-By the time they reach your dog’s pulmonary arteries they have become L5 Larvae and by 5-7 months mature, adult, heartworms.
+By the moment they reach your dog’s pulmonary arteries they have become L5 Larvae and by 5-7 months mature, adult, heartworms.

 Heartworms damage a dog’s pulmonary arteries through direct contact and resulting inflammation.
 Over time, this inflammation can lead to enlargement of the heart, congestive heart failure, and pulmonary hypertension (high blood pressure).
 In addition, they can cause damage to the valves in the heart and arteries and in high worm burdens, can cause a condition caused caval syndrome which is rapidly fatal.